Andressa-Silva/qrcode_navigation/README.md

-# QR-Code detection with CSI camera on Jetson
+# QR-Code detection with CSI camera on Jetson for autonomous navigation
 With Ubuntu 20

 ### To install dependencies: